distributeaid/distributeaid.org/content/pages/routes/uk-to-lebanon.md

   standardPaletteCost: 75
   halfPaletteCost: 45
   overflowPricing: 6
-introduction: |-
-  Distribute Aid is organising a shipment of humanitarian aid between the UK and Lebanon.
-We won't let pandemics or global supply chain disruptions stop the flow of aid to those who need it most! ♥
+introduction: "Distribute Aid is hoping to send a UK to Lebanon shipment around March.

-  If you're here because you want to donate goods for displaced people in Lebanon- **thank you!** Groups on the ground would not be able to provide the services they do without support from donations like yours.
+  This is dependent on storage availability, the need in Lebanon, and the capacity of UK groups.
+Drop us an email if you would be interested at hubs@distributeaid.org with the subject line 'UK to Lebanon interest'. \n\nIf you're here because you want to donate goods for displaced people in Lebanon- **thank you!** Groups on the ground would not be able to provide the services they do without support from donations like yours.
+We won't let pandemics or global supply chain disruptions stop the flow of aid to those who need it most! ♥"
 deadlines:
   submissionsDeadline: 2022-03-01T00:00:00Z
   confirmationDate: 2022-03-01T00:00:00Z